com-480-data-visualization/MES/README.md

 Our approach is original because it creates a very entertaining and impactfull way to see how projects are build over time

-Our inspiration has been MAMMA MIA
+Our inspiration has been drugs and alcohol.

 ## Milestone 2 (17th April, 5pm)